-In data parallel computing, each node loads the entire Al algorithm model, but only processes part of the input data.
+In data parallel computing, each node loads the entire AI algorithm model.
+Multiple nodes can calculate the same model at the same time, but only processes part of the input data is input to each node.
 Each node is trying to estimate the same set of parameters using a different view of the data.
-When a node completes a round of calculations, the parameters are weighted and aggregated by a common parameter server as seen in Figure 4.
+When a node completes a round of calculation, all relevant nodes need to aggregate updated information about obtained weight parameters, and then obtain the corresponding globally updated data.
+Each weightcalculations, the parameters are weighted and aggregated by a common parameter server as seen in Figure 4.
 The weighted parameter update requires that all nodes upload and obtain the information synchronously.